klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/debug/blockchain.md

 ## debug_startCollectingTrieStats <a id="debug_startCollectingTrieStats"></a>

 The `startCollectingTrieStats` iterates the latest state or storage trie to collect trie statistics.
-It collects whole state trie statistics for an empty address(="0x00...00").
-If a contract address is given, it collects storage trie statistics of the given contract.
-Statistics will be logged every minute, containing overall and depth-by-depth information.
+It collects storage trie statistics of the contract in the given address.
+If an empty address(="0x00...00") is given, it collects statistics of the whole state trie.
+Statistics will be logged every minute before end, containing overall and depth-by-depth information.
 The method returns an error if it fails in starting a task, or `null` if it successfully has started it.

 | Client  | Method invocation                                            |